National Eisteddfod of Wales: Poetry awards

 The Eisteddfod's most well-known awards are those for poetry.

 Chairing of the Bard

 The chair is awarded for an awdl, a long poem in strict metre.
 A new bardic chair is specially designed and made for each eisteddfod.

 Crowning of the Bard

 The crown is awarded for a pryddest, a poem in free verse.
 A new bardic crown is specially designed and made for each eisteddfod.
 The competition for the pryddest was first introduced to the National Eisteddfod in 1867.
 A medal rather than a crown was awarded that year.

+During the 1912 National Eisteddfod at Wrexham, T.H.
+Parry-Williams achieved for the first time the feat of winning both the chair and the crown.
+Parry-Williams later recalled returning home to Rhyd-ddu, where had been working as a hired hand on the farm of a relative.
+Upon telling his employer of his double victory, Parry-Williams was advised to "seek grace".
+When Parry-Williams then informed his employer that both victories had gained him £40, the relative shouted in angry disbelief, "Ac mi gwnest nhw i gyd ar dy din!!!" ('And you did them all sitting on your arse!!!').

 Pryddest

 Pryddest is a literary term used in Welsh to describe a genre of poetry in free metre.
 It refers to a single poem, as opposed to a collection of poems, in the context of the competition for the Eisteddfod Crown.
 Although the earliest example of the word can be found in the work of the Poets of the Princes (meaning poem or song), and according to the University of Wales Dictionary the word is the source of the verb prydaf, meaning "to compose poetry", the bardic form is mainly connected with the Eisteddfod.
 It corresponds to the awdl in strict metre.

 The pryddest can be composed in one or more free metres, and there are no important rules about its length, nor about its form.
 These relaxed rules mean that bards that compose pryddestau enjoy much more freedom in comparison with the strict verse competitions for the chair.